tib0/sumjo/README.md

 ### App usage

-At the end of a Skyjo game run the app take a picture of your board state by touching the button, then the result will appear on the screen.
+At the end of a Skyjo game run the app and take a picture of your board state by touching the button, then the result will appear on the screen.

 ### Internally